mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

 ### Actually Easy to Learn

 NPredicateBuilder is easy to learn because it's tiny.
-Two bases classes, and a couple of extension methods.
+Two base classes and a couple of extension methods.
 That's it.

-### It Plays Nicely With Everything
+### It Plays Nicely with Everything

 Because NPredicateBuilder is two extension methods, you can plug it into any LINQ expression.